RaspberryPiFoundation/python-build-hat/docs/buildhat/index.rst

    :alt: The Raspberry Pi Build HAT

-Other LEGO® devices may be supported if they use the LPF2 connector:
+Other LEGO® devices may be supported if they use the PoweredUp connector:

 .. image:: images/lpf2.jpg
    :width: 100